Andrew Mollo: Film

 In the late 1950s Mollo was approached by Kevin Brownlow for assistance regarding the development of his film It Happened Here.
 Initially, he was to advise on German uniforms but became so interested in the project that ended up co-writing, co-directing and co-producing the movie.
 The film took eight years to make and premiered in 1964.

-Mollo worked for Woodfall Film Productions as a runner and then assistant director on 1960s 'Saturday Night and Sunday Morning and 1962's Loneliness of The Long Distance Runner.
+Mollo worked for Woodfall Film Productions as a runner and then assistant director on 1960's Saturday Night and Sunday Morning and 1962's Loneliness of The Long Distance Runner.

 Mollo's uniform expertise led him to create Historical Research Unit with his brothers.
 This provided film companies with advice on military history, especially uniforms.
 In 1965 Mollo worked as the technical advisor on Doctor Zhivago.

 In the early 1970s Mollo wrote a number of books on military history and uniforms.
 He then worked again with Kevin Brownlow on the film Winstanley which he co-wrote, co-produced and co-directed.
 As a German-uniform consultant Mollo advised on films such as The Eagle Has Landed (1977), The Pianist (2002) and Downfall (2004).

 He later undertook the role production designer for the 1985 film Dance With a Stranger.
 He also designed all 14 episodes of TV series Sharpe and Hornblower.

 Mollo has written a number of books on 20th-century military uniforms, focusing on the uniforms of World War II and Nazi Germany.